GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Jangling Mound {WiP}.md

 ### Jangling Mound
 A vengeful spirit of greed created when one robs the grave of a greedy soul.
 The coins can roll, leap, and float around.
 Each coin is made of a material appropriate to the horde and bears an impression of its former owner.
-Their collective noun is a horde.
+So long as one of its coins exist, which can be removed from the mound forcibly or otherwise, it still exists.
+Such a coin will cease to exist when the mound ceases to exist.

 **Creature Type**: Jangling Mounds are undead.